Nafrees9893/Line-follower-with-A.Uno/README.md

 Line Follower Robot with Ultrasonic Obstacle Stop (ATmega328P / Arduino UNO)

-A simple two-wheel line follower that uses two IR sensors for line detection and an HC-SR04 ultrasonic sensor for obstacle stopping.
+A simple two/Four-wheel line follower that uses two IR sensors for line detection and an HC-SR04 ultrasonic sensor for obstacle stopping.
 Motor speed is PWM-controlled; distance is measured using an interrupt-driven echo for non-blocking reads.

 Works on Arduino UNO / Nano (ATmega328P).
 No external libraries required.

-Demo

-Add a short clip or GIF here (e.g., /media/demo.gif).

 Features